PBillodeau/patrickbillodeau.com/_posts/2020-12-5-docker-intro.md

 Developer: Unless...

-Developer: "So yeah, not sure why it only works on my machine, bu I created this tool that allows me to deploy my machine to production.
+Developer: "So yeah, not sure why it only works on my machine, but I created this tool that allows me to deploy my machine to production.
 Problem solved!"

 It sounds ridiculous, and it is, but the ramifications were huge.
 Applications could be bundled with all of their dependencies.
 Config could be handled by the developer, not the user.
 People started to run with it.

 People could A/B test similar applications quickly -- without worrying about the implementation of each.
 They could run the applications without worrying about polluting their host machine.
 As soon as they were done with an application, they could remove it.
 The application was completely compartmentalized.
 The barrier to entry was dramatically reduced.
-People could spend more time developing their ideas rather than setting up someone elses.
+People could spend more time developing their ideas rather than setting up someone else's.

 Let me show you what I mean.